freeCodeCamp/mail-for-good/docs/local_deploy.md

 Now run `docker-compose up`.
 This will run all the containers needed to launch this app, and will take some time to finish.

-When the process is finished, the app will be exposed on port 80 and accessible by visiting `http://[hostname]:80`.
-You may use a reverse proxy such as Nginx to serve the app on port 80.
+When the process is finished, the app will be exposed on port 80 and accessible by visiting `http://[hostname]`.

 ###### Installation summary